oauthstuff/draft-oauth-rar/main.md

 Based on the data provided in the `authorization_details` parameter the AS will ask the user for consent to the requested access permissions.

 The AS MUST refuse to process any unknown authorization data type.
-If the `authorization_details` contains any unknown authorization data type, the AS MUST abort processing and respond with an error `invalid_authorization_details` to the client.
+If the `authorization_details` contain any unknown authorization data type, the AS MUST abort processing and respond with an error `invalid_authorization_details` to the client.

 Note: If the authorization request also contained the `scope` parameter, the AS MUST also ask for user consent for the scope values.